Analytics and Sales Reports

 ↑ Back to top

-In this section, statuses that are unchecked are included in analytics reports.
+In this section, order with these statuses that are unchecked are included from the totals in your analytics reports.
 Checked statuses are excluded.
+The Refunded status cannot be excluded.
 If your store uses custom order statuses, those statuses are included in the reports by default.
 They will be listed in this section under Custom Statuses and can be excluded via the status checkbox.

 Actionable Statuses